Skip to main content

 • If required by law, include NLRB disclaimer: “Filling out this form does not obligate you to do anything or join anything.”

-The Introduction text, Agreement button text, Legal agreement, and Successful submission message fields support hyperlinks and HTML tags, allowing you to format and style your text.
+The Introduction text, Agreement button text, and Legal agreement fields support hyperlinks and HTML tags, allowing you to format and style your text.

 Step 5: Customize the submission button